vpulab/Urban-Elements-ReID---baseline/README.md

 ```

 ### Acknowledgment
-Special thanks to liyuke65535 for the creation and publication of [Part Aware Transformer](https://github.com/liyuke65535/Part-Aware-Transformer) repo. and congratulations for the excelent work.
+Special thanks to liyuke65535 for the creation and publication of [Part Aware Transformer](https://github.com/liyuke65535/Part-Aware-Transformer) repository and congratulations for the excelent work.